ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

    PR <https://github.com/ColinDuquesnoy/QDarkStyleSheet/pulls>`__
    interface.

--  Wait for a mainteiner to review your changes.
+-  Wait for a maintainer to review your changes.

 Logging
 -------